Echinops6718/HealthInfo/Inositol.md

 Generally well tolerated.
 Anecdotally, psychiatric and PCOS benefits may not be noticeable at a dose less than 4 grams, with dosages above 10 grams per day being common.
 Likely contraindicated when taking medication that reduces blood glucose, as concurrent inositol supplementation increases risk of hypoglycemia.

-#anti-cancer #anti-inflammatory #cardioprotective #diabetes-protective #mitochondria-support #neuroprotective #renalprotective #supplement
+#anti-cancer #anti-inflammatory #cardioprotective #diabetes-protective #mitochondria-support #neuroprotective #renalprotective #supplement #hepatoprotective

 ## Benefits

 https://cdn.nutrition.org/article/S2475-2991(25)02397-2/fulltext